z03h/ext-reactions/docs/source/index.rst

 Extension for discord.py that adds reaction commands.

 Extremely `pepega <https://www.streamscheme.com/wp-content/uploads/2020/04/pepega.png>`_, but it works.
+I think...

 Should be 100% compatible with normal discord.py commands.
 Tried to make reaction commands as similar as I could to base commands in discord.py.

 Only stuff that's been modified is here, everything else is the same and you should use :doc:`Discord.py Docs <dpy:index>` for anything that's not found here.

 Install with pip: